eStep/docker-intro/docker-run.md

 > **Docker images** are the basis of containers.
 An image is an ordered
 > collection of root filesystem changes and the corresponding execution
-> parameters for use whithin a container runtime.
+> parameters for use within a container runtime.
 They are read only.

 > **Container** is a runtime instance of a docker image.